Four Tank-Men and a Dog: Popularity

 The popularity of the series came from it being one of the first postwar series to depict the era of World War II in a somewhat lighter vein.
 As the tragic events of the war receded, the Polish public became tired of the mandatory dark, tragic tone of previous television series and films dealing with wartime events.
 A similar change in attitudes occurred elsewhere in the world at the time.
 At the same time, the series was definitely not a comedy and contained many sad moments and intense battle scenes, while some of the main characters were wounded or killed.
 The series (especially in the first season) was very well prepared in terms of its technical side due to significant cooperation with the Polish People's Army and good military training of the actors (most of them being already trained as a two-year military duty was compulsory at the time).

 All main heroes were in a way extraordinary.
 The youngest, Janek Kos, was a marksman, and owner of a well-trained and clever dog Szarik.
 The loader Gustlik, from Silesia, was very strong, while Grigorij (Russian name Grigoriy) was a skilled driver.
 Grigorij himself was a Georgian, representing numerous soldiers of the Soviet Red Army assigned to Polish tank units lacking specialists.
 The first commander Olgierd Jarosz was a meteorologist and could forecast the weather (in the book he was Russian Wasyl (Vasiliy) Semenov).
 Tomek, the last member of the crew (appearing later), was joyful and played the accordion.

 The upbeat view of the war shown in the series was popular, but in many ways problematic.
 From the standpoint of military realism, the series is in fact almost grotesque, as its heroes have a very relaxed concept of military discipline, frequently fight their own "private" battles in defiance of orders, and effortlessly defeat German soldiers, who are depicted as faceless military incompetents.
-An emphasis is put on the friendship between front-line Polish and Soviet soldiers, but little or no mention of the problems in general Polish-Soviet relations of that era (though they were often suggested in the background).
+An emphasis is put on the friendship between front-line Polish and Soviet soldiers, but little or no mention of the problems in general Polish-Soviet relations of that era, and they were enormous because we must remember that the Soviet Union attacked Poland in 1939 in agreement with Germany, and later the Soviets overthrew the Polish democratic government and introduced communism in Poland.

 The series retained its huge popularity and was rerun yearly in Poland until 1989.
 After 1989 the series is still being sporadically shown in Poland.
 It was also shown in other countries of the Soviet bloc.

 In 2006 the series was released on DVD as a boxed set by TVP.

 In 2015, gaming company Wargaming introduced 4 premium vehicles to the game World of Tanks in an event marking VE day, one of the limited vehicles being Rudy, with a crew based on characters from the series including Szarik.